JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 - Scraping at a time of day when the website is unlikely to be experiencing heavy traffic - for example, early in the morning or late in the night
 - Optimising the scraping strategy to minimise volumes of requests to domains
 - Only collect the parts of pages required for the initial purpose
-- Include a User Agent String to differentiate SecuriCrawl® from other users with a link to this policy
+- Include a User Agent String to differentiate DiffWatch® from other users with a link to this policy

 Please note that this list of best practices is non-exhaustive and Advanced Analytica will strive to maintain a high-standard for SecuriCrawl® operations by monitoring and implementing best practices for AI data protection guidelines.